Giovani Lo Celso: Tottenham Hotspur

 On 8 August 2019, Lo Celso signed for Tottenham Hotspur on a season-long loan with an option to buy, after a long summer of speculation over his future.
-He made his debut for Tottenham as a late substitute in the second Premier League match of the season against Manchester City that ended 2–2, a match notable for a controversy over VAR and a new rule on handball introduced this season.
+He made his debut for Tottenham as a late substitute in the second Premier League match of the season against Manchester City that ended 2–2, a match notable for a controversy over VAR and a new rule on handball introduced that season.

 After three substitute appearances for the club, Lo Celso injured his hip while on international duty for Argentina.
 After returning from injury, he made his first start for Tottenham, scoring his first goal for the club that kicked off a 4–0 win over Red Star Belgrade in the UEFA Champions League, which was the first away win for Tottenham in six months.
-On 14 January 2020, Lo Celso scored the opening goal in a 2-1 win for Spurs against Middlesbrough in the FA Cup.
+On 14 January 2020, Lo Celso scored the opening goal in a 2–1 win for Spurs against Middlesbrough in the FA Cup.

 Lo Celso's contract was made permanent on 28 January 2020 with the new deal running until the summer of 2025.

 In the 2020–21 season, Lo Celso scored his first goals of the season when he netted a brace in the 7–2 win against Maccabi Haifa in a Europa League play-off match.
 On 21 November 2020, Lo Celso scored his first Premier League goal, 35 seconds after coming on as a substitute in the match against Manchester City, which helped secure a 2–0 win.

 Loan to Villarreal

 On 31 January 2022, Lo Celso joined La Liga club Villarreal on loan until the end of the 2021–22 season.
 On 14 August 2022, he rejoined Villarreal on loan for the 2022–23 season.
+In November 2022, Lo Celso suffered a hamstring injury, which was successfully operated by surgeon Lasse Lempainen in Turku, Finland.

+Return to Tottenham

+On 26 November 2023, Lo Celso made his first Premier League start for Tottenham in over two years, scoring Tottenham's only goal in a 2–1 defeat to Aston Villa.
+In the following game, Lo Celso scored his second goal of the 2023–24 season in a 3–3 draw against Manchester City.

+Return to Real Betis

+On 30 August 2024, before the transfer window closed, Lo Celso departed Tottenham Hotspur and returned back to Real Betis, signing a four-year deal.
+He made his first notable impact after his return on 18 September 2024, scoring twice in a 2–1 league victory against Getafe, including a penalty and a deflected strike.

 International career

+Youth

 Due to some impressive performances at Rosario Central, Lo Celso earned a call-up to the Argentina U23 squad for the 2016 Summer Olympics.
 On 4 August 2016, Lo Celso made his Argentina U23 debut in a 2–0 defeat against Portugal, replacing Cristian Espinoza in the 72nd minute.